 Both the Cycles and EEVEE renderers are fast and powerful and can render animations in a matter of seconds.

-Blender logo animated in EEVEE renderer
+Blender logo animated in EEVEEÂ renderer

 You can use basic shapes to model in blender.
 Create a cube and scale it, extruding sides to create the desired outcome.

-Book icon created with simple shapes
+Book icon created with basic shapes

 Materials are also simple to add to colour objects and add gradients.
 Surface textures can also be added to make objects look more realistic and lifelike as shown in the following render of the pencil and the leather spine of the notebook.